Application & Admissions

 In order to apply for the MSc in Digital Economy you have to fulfill the minimum requirements for application and to proof your aptitude for the program.
 In case one or more of the required proofs are missing, your application has to be rejected.

 1. Relevant Bachelor's program:

-Completion of or enrollment in a relevant Bachelor's program or other equivalent degree program at a recognized Austrian or foreign post-secondary institution.
-To be considered relevant, the completed program has to meet the following criteria:
+Completion of or enrollment in a relevant degree program at a recognized Austrian or foreign post-secondary institution.
+Prerequisites for the Master’s Program include:

 Business Administration and/or economics worth a minimum of 24 ECTS credits AND